zomia-bootcamp/Objects/README.md

 Open [./exercises/countTheCrew.js](./exercises/countTheCrew.js) and follow the instructions.

 ## Bracket Notation

-The second way to access a key’s value is by using bracket notation, `[ ]`.
+The second way to access a key's value is by using bracket notation (`[ ]`).

-You’ve used bracket notation when indexing an array:
+You have already used bracket notation when indexing an array:

 ```js
 ['A', 'B', 'C'][0]; // Returns 'A'